ximinng/VectorFusion-pytorch/README.md

 ## Update

+- [12/2023] 🔥 **We released the [PyTorch-SVGRender](https://github.com/ximinng/PyTorch-SVGRender).
+Pytorch-SVGRender is
+  the go-to library for state-of-the-art differentiable rendering methods for image vectorization.**
 - [10/2023] 🔥 **We released the [DiffSketcher code](https://github.com/ximinng/DiffSketcher).
 A method of synthesizing
   vector sketches by text prompts.**
 - [10/2023] 🔥 We released the VectorFusion code.